-ESPN, Inc. operates as a multimedia sports entertainment company around the world.
-The company operates cable television networks and radios; and interactive/Internet, broadband, and wireless platforms.
+ESPN, Inc. operates as a multimedia sports entertainment company in the United States and internationally.
+The company operates radios and cable television networks; and interactive/Internet, broadband, and wireless platforms.
 It telecasts programming on various sports, such as soccer, rugby, cricket, golf, tennis, basketball, motor racing, and others.
-The company also provides ESPN Mobile, which offers its content via mobile Web, mobile messaging, applications on smart phones and tablets, and new and emerging mobile technologies; live and on-demand video content through a range of broadband platforms; and consumer products, including apparel, Moto X bikes, skateboards, backpacks, books, and DVDs through its online...
+The company also provides ESPN Mobile, which offers its content via mobile Web, mobile messaging, applications on smart phones and tablets, and new and emerging mobile technologies; live and on-demand video content through a range of broadband platforms; and consumer products, including apparel, Moto X bikes, skateboards, backpacks, books, and...

 Founded in 1979